mushipeas/putio_autodelete/README.md

     docker run -v /ABSOLUTE/PATH/TO/config.ini:/app/config.ini --rm putio-autodelete -c /app/config.ini [-d]

-Alternatively you can place the config file in the putio_autodelete subfolder before running `docker build`, and remove the need to mount the file at run-time with `-v`:
+(or) you can place the config file in the putio_autodelete subfolder before running `docker build`, and remove the need to mount the file at run-time with `-v`:

     docker run --rm putio-autodelete -c /app/config.ini [-d]